 The Metropolitan Opera House also rarely programs operas by female composers, according to Link.
 Its first opera by a female composer was “Der Wald” by Ethel Smyth in 1903, and the next came more than 100 years later with Finnish composer Kaija Saariaho’s “L’amour de Loin” in 2016.

 “Although statistics and the history of programming looks grim, slowly things are starting to get better because people are starting to speak up about the gender imbalances within classical music initiatives,” Link said.

 Link is particularly impressed by the New York Philharmonic’s ground-breaking Project 19.
 To celebrate the 100th anniversary of the 19th Amendment in 2020, the New York Phil will premiere 19 new works by 19 female composers over several seasons.

 In the future, Link wants to turn her research into a blog, to empower and inspire young female musicians and composers like herself.

 “A lot of times, subconsciously it’s discouraging,” Link. said.
 “When you see someone being successful in something you want to do, it’s a lot easier to envision yourself.
-Kristin Kuster and Sarah Kirkland Snider have been particularly inspiring to me.
-They both came to CU the past couple of years, and I have had the opportunity to have lessons and go out to lunch with them.
-These experiences have been really inspirational to me.”
+Kristin Kuster and Sarah Kirkland Snider have been particularly inspiring to me.”
+She stated that they both came to CU the past couple of years, and she has had the opportunity to have music lessons and go out to lunch with them.
+These experiences have been really inspirational to her.